Cow (Warhol)

-Cow Wallpaper is a screen print by American artist Andy Warhol in 1966.
-Warhol created a series of four screen prints from 1966 to 1976.
+Cow is a 1966 screen print by American artist Andy Warhol.
+Created for his exhibition at the Leo Castelli Gallery in New York City, Warhol had an entire room covered in wallpaper featuring his pink-and-yellow Cow prints.
+He produced a series of four Cow prints from 1966 to 1976.

 Background

 According to Warhol, the inspiration for the cow image came from art dealer Ivan Karp: "Why don't you paint some cows, they're so wonderfully pastoral and such a durable image in the history of the arts."
 (Ivan talked like this.)
 I don't know how "pastoral" he expected me to make them, but when he saw the huge cow heads — bright pink on a bright yellow background — that I was going to have made into rolls of wallpaper, he was shocked.
 But after a moment he exploded with: "They're super-pastoral!
 They're ridiculous!
 They're blazingly bright and vulgar!"
 I mean, he loved those cows and for my next show we papered all the walls in the gallery with them.

 The cow image is believed to have come from E.S.
 Harrison's book, Judging Dairy Cattle.

-Some art critics have suggested Warhol appropriated the idea from Yayoi Kusama's One Thousand Boats Show (1963).
+Some art critics have suggested Warhol may have appropriated the idea from Yayoi Kusama's One Thousand Boats Show (1963).
 In this installation work, Kusama wallpapered the gallery with 999 identical images of a boat sculpture.